Arniiiii/Arniiiii/README.md

 If it is a weekday, I work remotely at my current job as a Rust developer until lunch.

-At lunch I listen to New York Times The Daily podcast or something from BBC.
+At lunch I listen to The New York Times The Daily podcast or something from BBC.

 Then work again so that I work at most 8 hours a day, but usually less, like 6 hours.